Germán Vargas Lleras: 2010 presidential elections

+Vargas Lleras launched his presidential bid on June 25, 2009.
+During the event, he stated that he would stay on the race regardless of whether incumbent president Uribe would run for a third term.
 The election was won by Uribe's chosen successor, Juan Manuel Santos Calderón.
 Vargas won 10% of the vote and placed third, and later became a minister in Santos' coalition in August 2010.